mike-yuhang-wu/mike-yuhang-wu.github.io/essays/artificial-intelligence-in-education.md

 ### Coding examples

 I did not ask AI for small coding examples like "Give an example of how to generate a random number between 10000 to 99999."
 If I'm going to ask an AI, I usually prefer asking directly for the code I need in my situation.
-I'm busy and I try to save time, so example-only prompts aren't my style.
+I'm busy and I try to save time, so example-only prompts would be too time-consuming and therefore aren't my style.

 ### Explaining code